puneet739/PAI-Website/pai-website-remix/README.md

 Official website for the Paragliding Association of India, built with React Router and Tailwind CSS.

+## Project Owner & Creator

+**Created and maintained by [Puneet Behl](https://github.com/puneet739)**

+This is an open-source community project for the Paragliding Association of India.
+See [CONTRIBUTORS.md](../CONTRIBUTORS.md) for the full list of contributors.

+## License & Usage

+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.

+### Commercial Use Notice

+This project is open source for educational and non-commercial purposes. **For commercial use, explicit permission must be obtained from the project owner, Puneet Behl.**

+### Attribution Requirement

+When using or modifying this project, you must:
+- Maintain visible attribution to **Puneet Behl** as the original project creator
+- Keep the contributor acknowledgment visible on all pages
+- Include a link to the original repository

+For questions about licensing or commercial use, please contact: puneet739@gmail.com

 ## Features

 - 🚀 Server-side rendering